Do Go On - 350 - Arctic Badass Peter Freuchen

 That's pretty funny.

-You remember when there were, I remember angry parents 10 years back or whenever it was when ISIS was becoming a big thing.
+You remember when there were, I remember angry parents 10 years back whenever it was when

-And there were these parents with kids named ISIS.
+ISIS was coming a big thing and there were these parents with kids named Isis and they're

-The kids, the parents of ISIL are like them ISIL.
-Leave ISIS for the girls.
-Yeah, but then the kids, the parents of ISIL are like, no.
+Yeah, but then the kids, the parents of Isol are like, no.

-And then there's another, but my son's name's Daesh.
+And then there's another, but my son's name's D.

 We can't use that either.